-The City has the following ratings assigned by Moody's Investor Service: Aa2 for our Certificates of Participation Series 2010B; Aa3 for our Certificates of Participation 2015, 2015B, 2016 and 2019; Aa2 for our Leasehold Revenue Bonds Series 2006 and 2008.
+The City has the following ratings assigned by Moody's Investor Service: Aa3 for our Certificates of Participation 2015, 2016, 2019 and 2020; Aa2 for our Leasehold Revenue Bonds Series 2006 and 2008.

 Credit ratings assigned by Moody's are forward-looking opinions of the relative credit risks of financial obligations issued.
 The credit rating is the evaluation or assessment that a rating agency assigns to a bond to indicate the likelihood that the issuer will repay the bond, as well as the potential for loss to investors in the event of default by the issuer.
 Moody's top credit rating is Aaa and lowest rating is C.